 DTIF Call 4 is about funding collaborations that demonstrate technology-based disruptive innovation, collaborations that can:

 Alter markets; Alter the way business operates; Involve new products or the emergence of new business models.

 Funding applications for Call 4 should be within the

 Research Priority Areas 2018-2023.
 We are particularly interested in projects of scale with a strong enterprise agenda to harness maximum medium-term economic impact for Ireland.
 Ideally, we are looking for enterprise-driven research and development challenges that can demonstrate commercial impacts within 3 to 7 years of project completion.

-As with Call 2, each project must have a minimum of three partners: two of these must be enterprise partners, at least one of which must be an SME.
+As with Call 3, each project must have 3 enterprise partners, at least 1 of which must be an SME.
 Research organisations (including colleges) can be a partner but can receive no more than 50% of the grant funding per project.
 All projects should be seeking minimum funding of €1.5 million.
-Small companies (less than 50 employees) that are part of successful applications under the Fund may be eligible for pre-finance subject to meeting conditions as set out in the Guide for Applicants.

-DTIF Call 3 Guide for Applicants to learn more about applying for the Fund.
+DTIF Call 4 documentation to learn more about applying for the Fund.

-Each project partner in a collaborative partnership will be required to complete the attached
+Each project partner in a collaborative partnership will be required to complete the Consortium Agreement (see template on